Updated

 - The law requires such a credit report check;

-- The credit check is directly related to the job you are being considered for; or
+- The credit check is directly related to the job for which you are being considered; or

 - The employer is a bank or other financial institution.

-In addition, employers who decide not to hire you based on your credit history are required to tell you so in writing.5
+In addition, employers who decide not to hire you based on your credit history must tell you so in writing.5

 Any Colorado criminal case that has been dismissed can be sealed immediately.
 Otherwise, there is a wait time to seal certain criminal convictions.
 The following convictions cannot be sealed at all: